-The main museums in Lima include the free and fairly brutal Museum of the Inquisition; the private and much acclaimed Museo Larco; the Museo de la Nacion; and Museo Pedro de Osma.
+The main museums in Lima include the free and fairly brutal Museum of the Inquisition (currently closed for renovations); the private and much acclaimed Museo Larco; the Museo de la Nacion; and Museo Pedro de Osma.
 Other museums in Lima cover everything from minerals to textiles, stamps and gold.
 Also of note is the Museo Planetario y Observatorio del Morro Solar (Lima’s planetarium and observatory).

 The historic center of Lima is packed with important old buildings from the colonial period and the Republican Era.
 The Plaza Mayor (Plaza de Armas) is the historic center of Lima and the most important and impressive square in the capital.
 On it you’ll find the Government Palace (with a daily changing of the guard), Lima Cathedral and the impressive Archbishop’s Palace, among others.

 Don’t miss the Monastery of San Francisco with its bone-filled catacombs, located a couple of blocks from the main square.
 Other notable religious buildings are the Iglesia de Santo Domingo (home to the skull of Saint Rose of Lima) and the extravagant Iglesia de la Merced.